doc-detective/doc-detective/README.md

 *   Multi-line test actions
 *   Take screenshots
 *   Compare in-test screenshots to previously captured screenshots
+*   Move the cursor to a page element
+*   Scroll the window
 *   Record videos
 *   Record videos only when encountering errors
 *   Suggest tests by parsing document text